SRI-PRIYAN/dotfiles/README.md

 * Configure Bash with these dotfiles.

-* Increase your workflow with the help of automated functions and aliases.
+* Improve your workflow with the help of automated functions and aliases.

 ## Requirements